Nguma-01/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 task 7:The function that draws a diagonal line on the terminal. task 8:The function that prints a square, followed by a new line. task 9:The program that prints the numbers from 1 to 100, followed by a new line.
 But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
-For numbers which are multiples of both three and five print FizzBuzz.
+For numbers which are multiples of both three and five print FizzBuzz. task 10:The function that prints a triangle, followed by a new line.
+#ADVANCED TASKS
+task 11:The program that finds and prints the largest prime factor of the number 612852475143, followed by a new line. task 12:The function that prints an integer.